denispanov/contextual/README.md

 </div>

-Contextual is a VS Code extension that simplifies sharing code context with ChatGPT and other LLMs.
-It provides intelligent file and folder copying with built-in `.gitignore` support and real-time token counting.
+Contextual is an extension that simplifies sharing code context with ChatGPT and other LLMs.
+It works with VS Code and popular forks like Cursor, Windsurf, and Trea.
+The extension provides intelligent file and folder copying with built-in `.gitignore` support and real-time token counting.

 ## Features